ideal-lab5/pallets/docs/how_it_works.md

 ## Storing Pulses

-Pulses are stored in a bounded storage value with a configurable max size of `MaxPulses`.
-In this initial implementation, we simply stop writing to storage when the limit is exceeded.
-In the future, we will write the pulses to a Merkle DAG which will allow for easy archival (and recovery) of pulses.
+Pulses are stored in a storage map.

 ## Verifying Pulses